fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 You probably noticed that in the last section our beautiful cube remained, despite the allure of "Please select a cell" message with actual cells to select.
 Let's make it happen - we're going to load a cube from Flux using the selected cell value.

-Add a few new functions in your helpers.js to get a cell, and the value contained by a cell:
+Add a few new functions in your `helpers.js` to get a cell, and the value contained by a cell:

+{% label %}js/helpers.js{% endlabel %}
 ```js
 /**
  * Get a specific project cell (key).